-It is.
+“Is this fiction?”
 But he wasn’t asking me.
 The young man checking me out at Von’s on the campus of Purdue University had asked his colleague if my purchase, Don Quixote, was fiction.
 With the category clarified, he returned to face me with an apology along the lines that he “should know”.
 Being who I am, I began a lengthy response intended to soothe the young man’s emotional state.
-It began with a rambling explanation of why I had decided to buy Don Quixote downstairs in the wonderful, cramped, used book section which is the basement of Von’s, and ended with me apologizing to him for my ever learning to read in the first place.
+I began with a rambling explanation of why I had decided to buy Don Quixote downstairs in the wonderful, cramped, used book section, which is the basement of Von’s, and ended with me apologizing to him for my ever learning to read in the first place.

-I steeped outside intending meet my son and his friend, who were finding food somewhere nearby, the used copy of Don Quixote in hand.
-I will sticky note, highlight, mark-up, toss around as well as read this very copy- next summer.
-Oh, I didn’t buy it for this year as I have other books to read yet, porch reading weather permitting.
-Don Quixote is reserved for next summer’s porch reading.
+I stepped outside intending meet my son and his friend, who were finding food somewhere nearby, the used copy of Don Quixote in hand.
+I didn’t buy it for this year as I have other books to read yet, porch reading weather permitting.
+I will read Don Quixote as part of next summer’s porch reading.
 It has become a tradition for me to let a “classic” or two come to me and then read them outside on my front porch where my ability to concentrate seems easier to access than indoors.
 Don will have to wait his turn.

 Where does that leave me?
 Still looking for the Rice Cafe.
 I got a little lost.
 I hadn’t been on Purdue’s campus for a couple years.
 As for Don, he will have to wait his turn.
 I wanted to go back to Von’s and tell the young man who checked me out that Don Quixote should be filed under “mental energy’ or “leaf meets raindrop.’
 But , luckily for him, after a couple more blocks, I stumbled upon the Rice Cafe.